Key tax factors for efficient cross-border business and investment involving Austria.

 CbCR: Applies to MNEs with annual consolidated group revenue equal to or exceeding EUR 750,000,000 in the preceding year.
 Regulations extend to subsidiary entities.

-Master File and Local File: Under the new legislation, an Austrian entity falls under the MF and LF documentation requirement if it had a turnover exceeding EUR 50,000,000 in each of the two preceding years.
+Master File and Local File: under the new legislation, an Austrian entity falls under the Master File and Local File documentation requirement if it had a turnover exceeding EUR 50,000,000 in each of the two preceding years.
 For entities not exceeding this threshold, the documentation rules would remain unchanged, i.e., these entities would have to prepare transfer pricing documentation based on the administrative guidelines which were issued by the Federal Ministry of Finance in 2010 and refer to the OECD Guidelines, the OECD approach and various court decisions.
 Although not legally binding, they serve as a guideline for tax audits.

 Country-by-Country Report, Master File and Local File according to the VPDG (see above).